Go a little bit greener on your next vacation by staying at one of California’s numerous eco-friendly hotels.

-Meanwhile, The Ranch at Laguna Beach has cut down their water usage by 21.2 million gallons a year through a system that uses recycled water for irrigation.
+Meanwhile, The Ranch at Laguna Beach has cut down its water usage by 21.2 million gallons a year through a system that uses recycled water for irrigation.
 So the next time you’re planning a trip in California, try one of these seven green accommodations.

-Nestled where canyon meets coast, The Ranch at Laguna Beach sits on 87 acres in the Aliso and Wood Canyons in Orange County.
+Nestled where canyon meets coast, The Ranch at Laguna Beach sits on 87 acres (35ha) in the Aliso and Wood Canyons in Orange County.
 One of The Ranch’s most unique measures is the use of a GLSand glass-bottle crusher, which creates a sand-like product from recycled glass bottles.
 Besides reducing waste volume, the resulting product can also be used for pavement repairs and pool filtration at the hotel.
-The Ranch also partnered with The Ecology Center of Southern California to create a half-acre on-site garden that provides fruit, vegetables, and herbs for the resort’s restaurant, Harvest.
+The Ranch also partnered with The Ecology Center of Southern California to create a half-acre on-site garden that provides fruit, vegetables and herbs for the resort’s restaurant, Harvest.
 Because of its sustainable practices, The Ranch at Laguna Beach was selected as one of National Geographic’s Unique Lodges of the World.

-Recently reopened in the fall of 2017, Ventana sits among redwoods and meadows on 160 acres overlooking the Pacific Ocean.
+Reopened in the fall of 2017, Ventana Big Sur sits among redwoods and meadows on 160 acres (65ha) overlooking the Pacific Ocean.
 Inspired by the surrounding natural environment, the eco-resort has taken numerous sustainability measures, from integrating low-flow faucets and LED lights to using 100% recycled water for irrigation.
 Some of the on-site furniture was constructed using fallen redwood trees from the resort property and surrounding area.
 Ventana also offers sites for glamping that are only accessible by foot.
 When it comes to food, the hotel is part of Monterey Bay Aquarium’s Seafood Watch program, meaning that they serve local seafood purchased from sustainable sources.

 The undulating roof of h2hotel is literally brimming with life.
 Planted with succulents, the living roof filters rainwater and reduces the amount of heat the hotel gives off.
 Also on the roof, solar panels heat the swimming pool and water in the hotel rooms.
 Instead of plastic water bottles, guests are given a reusable glass bottle and tumblers made from recycled wine bottles.
 Located in Healdsburg, h2hotel is a bike ride away from Sonoma vineyards, and guests can borrow complimentary wheels during their stay.

-A year after it opened in 2006, the Orchard Garden Hotel became the first hotel in San Francisco to be a LEED certified hotel, an internationally-recognized system that vets green buildings.
+A year after it opened in 2006, the Orchard Garden Hotel became the first hotel in San Francisco to be a LEED-certified hotel, an internationally recognized system that vets green buildings.
 Among their extensive list of eco-friendly practices is a key card energy control system that turns off the electricity when guests leave their room.
 Orchard Garden Hotel also uses 100% recycled paper, and for every review left on TripAdvisor they plant a tree in partnership with the Plant a Billion Trees initiative.